-In other words, hard disk is slow because objects move much slower than electrons.
+In other words, hard disk is slow because objects move much slower than electrons: Newtonian speeds are much slower than Einsteinian speeds.

 I/O Strategies

 Read and write the absolute minimum amount.

 - Don't reread the same data if you can keep it in memory. - Write binary instead of characters. - Use optimized I/O libraries like NetCDF [17] and HDF [18].